-Number Action 1.18 Develop a comprehensive wayfinding signage program that helps "brand" the Elm Square area, including signs welcoming people to the square, informational signage about the history, and directional signage to public parking and the Community Trail.
+Number Action Owners/Partners Timeline Priority Planning Elements 1.18 Develop a comprehensive wayfinding signage program that helps "brand" the Elm Square area, including signs welcoming people to the square, informational signage about the history, and directional signage to public parking and the Community Trail.
 This could include a "Welcome to Groveland" sign on the bridge from Haverhill.
-1.19 Working with the Town's existing Complete Streets Program, prioritize improvements in Elm Square and along Main Street between Elm Square and The Pines.
+Board of Selectmen Highway Department Recreation Committee EDPCD Historic Commission Conservation Commission 0-2 years • 8 1.19 Working with the Town's existing Complete Streets Program, prioritize improvements in Elm Square and along Main Street between Elm Square and The Pines.
 The focus of improvements should be to make the area more accessible to bicycles, calm vehicular movements, and improve sidewalks and crosswalks to encourage pedestrian activity between The Pine and Elm Square.
 Improvements could include moving power lines underground between Gardner at Elm Park and Elm Park at Main Street.
-1.20 Integrate a public street furniture plan for Elm Square into the Complete Streets improvements.
+Board of Selectmen Highway Department EDPCD GMLD 0-2 years • 2 (1) () () 1.20 Integrate a public street furniture plan for Elm Square into the Complete Streets improvements.
 This should include bike storage, benches, trash and recycling bins, and continuing the current pedestrian-scaled lighting.
 The Town could also consider a change of materials as sidewalks are reconstructed to provide an identity for the streetscape that is unique to Groveland.
-1.21 Implement Complete Streets improvements between Elm Square and The Pines.
-1.22 Begin to link Complete Streets improvements in Elm Square Shanahan Field and to the Community Trail.
-Goal 2 Integrate the Valley Screw site, Washington Street, and 150 Center Street ("Strawberry Fields"), and Veasey Memorial Park into a network of open spaces, neighborhoods, and community amenities.
+Board of Selectmen Highway Department EDPCD 0-2 years • 9 1.21 Implement Complete Streets improvements between Elm Square and The Pines.
+Board of Selectmen Highway Department 3-5 years H 1 1.22 Begin to link Complete Streets improvements in Elm Square Shanahan Field and to the Community Trail.
+Board of Selectmen Highway Department 5+ yrs H Goal 2 Integrate the Valley Screw site, Washington Street, and 150 Center Street ("Strawberry Fields"), and Veasey Memorial Park into a network of open spaces, neighborhoods, and community amenities.
 The Valley Screw Site 2.1 Acquire Valley Screw and complete the demolition and removal of the building.
 Continue to pursue site readiness goals for the Valley Screw site including foreclosure and grants for any additional environmental clean-up related to the demolition of the building.
-2.2 Evaluate the acquisition of portions of the land behind St. Patrick's Church - some of which is associated with plans for a new Water Treatment Facility.
-2.3 Conduct a feasibility study for these parcels and 46 Washington Street to define programmatic goals and possible reuse, including a mix of uses.
+Board of Selectmen EDPCD 0-2 years 2.2 Evaluate the acquisition of portions of the land behind St. Patrick's Church - some of which is associated with plans for a new Water Treatment Facility.
+Board of Selectmen EDPCD 0-2 years • 2.3 Conduct a feasibility study for these parcels and 46 Washington Street to define programmatic goals and possible reuse, including a mix of uses.
 This feasibility study could be combined with one for 150 Center Street (for which the Town has received a grant).
 If the two studies are not combined, both studies should consider the connections between the sites, including open space and trail links and the reuse of Mill Pond for recreational use, such as ice skating.
 Both studies should also include public engagement and input.
 Identify any zoning changes necessary to implement the recommended land uses.
+Planning Board Board of Selectmen EDPCD 0-2 years Ð